Our Environmental, Social and Governance (ESG) strategy guides the way we engage with our communities.

 This process is particularly relevant for the delivery of development projects at our assets, where we undertake comprehensive planning to minimise impacts to our retail partners, customers and the local community during construction works.

-Preparation for development projects routinely includes stakeholder engagement activities such as: town hall-style retailer briefings, briefings with local Council, other local government representatives and local media, setup of a community project information phone line, one-on-one meetings as required between retailers and Centre Managers, informal retailer engagement events hosted by Centre Management throughout the project delivery, as well as a range of information disseminated to the community including newsletters, websites, social media and regular project bulletins.
+Preparation for development projects routinely includes stakeholder engagement activities such as: briefings with local Council, other local government representatives and local media, one-on-one meetings as required between retailers and Centre Managers, informal retailer engagement events hosted by Centre Management throughout the project delivery, as well as a range of information disseminated to the community including newsletters, websites, social media and regular project bulletins.

 These engagement activities aim to provide a range of opportunities for our identified stakeholders to access information and ask questions on topics relating to the development such as potential impacts and what is being done to minimise these, access changes, future plans, and detailed information about what is being delivered through the project works.